jpswade/jpswade.github.io/_drafts/_improve_serps.md

 That doesn't mean you should depend on images to display content.
 Text will make your content accessible and search engine friendly.

 Give your visitors what they want.
 If people come to the website for deals, give them deals.
 Give them great deals that they will want to share with their friends and on other websites.
-Ask questions such as: “What do your friends think of this product?” - Share it on Facebook.
+Ask questions such as: "What do your friends think of this product?" - Share it on Facebook.

 Don't worry so much about duplicate content.
-In 2008, Google’s blog said that duplicate content penalties were a myth.
-In 2013, Google’s Matt Cutts said “Duplicate Content Won’t Hurt You”.
-Do follow Google’s advice to avoid duplicate content, but let Google worry about stolen content.
+In 2008, Google's blog said that [duplicate content penalties were a myth](https://webmasters.googleblog.com/2008/09/demystifying-duplicate-content-penalty.html).
+In 2013, Google's Matt Cutts said "[Duplicate content won't hurt you](https://youtu.be/Vi-wkEeOKxM)".
+Do follow [Google's advice to avoid duplicate content](https://support.google.com/webmasters/answer/66359?hl=en), but let Google worry about stolen content.

 Focus on building TRUST, be authoritative and create new unique rich content.